Biden appeals for tougher US gun laws

 After the Texas shooting, he urged the country to take on the powerful pro-gun lobby that backs politicians who oppose such legislation.

-The Senate is split, with 50 Democrats and 50 Republicans, and a law must have 60 votes to overcome a manoeuvre known as the filibuster, which means any law would need rare bipartisan support.
+The Senate is split, with 50 Democrats and 50 Republicans.
+Any law must have 60 votes to overcome a manoeuvre known as the filibuster, meaning it would need rare bipartisan support.

 Advocates have expressed cautious optimism that lawmakers will coalesce around some gun control measures.
 If not, they plan to make it a rallying cry in the November midterm elections.